HL7/daf-research/pages/_includes/daf-research-guidance.md

 Once these task instances are retrieved then the Task.output would contain the result of each query execution for each Data Mart.
 These results would then be made available for the Researcher for further analysis.

+For more examples of the various resources implemented by DAF-Pilots, please refer to the [DAF-Pilots] presentations.

 [US-Core]: http://build.fhir.org/ig/Healthedata1/US-Core//index.html